This Roman-era lighthouse is Britain's oldest standing building and dates from around AD 50.

 The robust 12th-century Great Tower, with walls up to 7m thick, is a medieval warren filled with interactive exhibits and light-and-sound shows that take visitors back to the times of Henry II.

-The biggest draw of all is the network of secret wartime tunnels.
+However the biggest draw of all is the network of secret wartime tunnels.
 The claustrophobic chalk-hewn passageways were first excavated during the Napoleonic Wars and then expanded to house a command post and hospital in WWII.
-The highly enjoyable 50-minute guided tour (every 20 minutes) tells the story of one of Britain's most famous wartime operations, code-named Dynamo, which was directed from here in 1940 and saw hundreds of thousands of men evacuated from the beaches at Dunkirk.
+The highly enjoyable 50-minute guided tour (every 20 minutes, included in the ticket price) tells the story of one of Britain's most famous wartime operations, code-named Dynamo, which was directed from here in 1940 and saw hundreds of thousands of men evacuated from the beaches at Dunkirk.
 The story is told in a very effective way, with video projected sharply onto the tunnel walls and sounds rumbling through the rock.
 At one point the entire passageway is consumed in flames and at others visitors are plunged into complete darkness.